Josmi27/project-3-Destination-Travel-App/README.md

 <h1>Project 3 - Destination Travel App!</h1>
+<h4>Sprint 1</h4>
+<p>The base of this extended application is to enable chatbot functionality that allows users to have all travel needs met within a few commands.
+We aim to successfully integrate one new API per person, and add the associated chatbot command by the end of this checkpoint.<br>
 <h4>Sprint 2</h4>
 <p>Building on the above, we’d like to add styling to the page to make it look more like a travel application.
 We’d also like to add in the second new API (per person), more tables for our persistence via a database.<br>
 <h4>New API's Added</h4>